cjsteel/ansible-role-deployment_user/README.md

 Once you have entries for all your target hosts in your controllers known_hosts file you are ready to run your `ansible-playbook` command and create your deployment user.

     ansible-playbook system.yml -i inventory/development

+### Testing

+To test your new deployment users connectivity you could use any of the following three:

+    ssh deployer@db -p 2222
+    ssh deployer@127.0.0.1 -p 2222
+    ssh deployer@localhost -p 2222

 Role Templates
 --------------